jliszka/jliszka.github.com/_drafts/programming-with-futures.md

 2. All the work is set up ahead of time via ```val```s and nested methods.
 3. Everything is "glued" together with a ```for```-comprehension at the end.
 4. Parallelism and dependencies are made explicit in the ```for```-comprehension.
+5. Blocking work is explicitly wrapped in a thread pool.